jsmolka/eggvance/BUILDING.md

 # Building
-This document contains detailed instructions on how to build eggvance from source.
-A basic requirement for this is a C++17 compliant compiler.
+A C++17 compliant compiler is required on all platforms.

 ## Clone
-Install [git](https://git-scm.com/), clone the repository and initialize the submodules.
+Use [git](https://git-scm.com/) to clone the repository and its submodules.

 ```
 > git clone https://github.com/jsmolka/eggvance